 For the example design, the B560C-13-F Schottky diode is selected for its lower forward voltage and good thermal characteristics compared to smaller devices.
-The typical forward voltage of the B560C-13-F is 0.70 V at The diode must also be selected with an appropriate power rating.
+The typical forward voltage of the B560C-13-F is 0.7 volts at 5 A.

+The diode must also be selected with an appropriate power rating.
 The diode conducts the output current during the off-time of the internal power switch.
 The off-time of the internal switch is a function of the maximum input voltage, the output voltage, and the switching frequency.
 The output current during the off-time is multiplied by the forward voltage of the diode to calculate the instantaneous conduction losses of the diode.
-At higher switching frequencies, the AC losses of the diode must be taken into account.
+At higher switching frequencies, the AC losses of the diode need to be taken into account.
 The AC losses of the diode are due to the charging and discharging of the junction capacitance and reverse recovery charge.
-Equation 36 is used to calculate the total power dissipation, including conduction losses and AC losses of the diode.
+Equation 37 is used to calculate the total power dissipation, including conduction losses and AC losses of the diode.

 The B560C-13-F diode has a junction capacitance of 300 pF.
-Using Equation 36, the worst case total loss in the diode using the maximum input voltage is 2.58 Watts.
+Using Equation 37, the total loss in the diode is 2.58 Watts.